RJ-commits321/python-webscraping/README.md

 IBM Python Project for Data Science

-A practical project showcasing foundational Python skills in data extraction and web scraping.
+A practical Python project demonstrating core skills in data extraction and web scraping.